skoruba/IdentityServer4.Admin/README.md

 - `gulp scripts` - bundle and minify JS
 - `gulp clean` - remove the `dist` folder
 - `gulp build` - run the `styles` and `scripts` tasks
+- `gulp watch` - watch all changes in all sass files

 ## EF Core & Data Access